sequenceiq/docker-spark-native-yarn/README.md

 ##Testing

-After yu have run the image you are ready to start playing wint Spark on YARN, an using Tez as the execution context.
+After you have run the image you are ready to start playing wint Spark on YARN, an using Tez as the execution context.

 ```
 cd /usr/local/spark